 IVR (interactive voice response) is a form of automation that allows callers to select their extension from a menu of prompts.
 In our digital era, it would be impossible to avoid interacting with an IVR system, but engaging with an IVR system usually plays out in the following way:

-Press 1 for Sales, Press 2 for Technical Support, Press 3 for Billing, Press 4 to speak with a representative.
+Press 2 for technical support.
+Press 3 for billing.
+Press 4 to speak with a representative.”

 What are the pros of an IVR system?